- Reduce Bounce Rate

 Tip 1: Make content posts searchable

-Content pages are usually information or trend report pages and are not normally displayed in the product catalog.
-This means that they cannot be found using the search function, and related search queries end up on the zero results page.
-To get around this, epoq offers the "Link Finder" function.
+Content pages are typically informational or trend report pages and are not usually displayed in the product catalog.
+As a result, they cannot be found using the search function, and related search queries end up on the "no results" page.
+To work around this, Epoq offers the "Link Finder" feature.
 This can be found in the Search section.
 With Link Finder, content pages can be linked and thus made searchable.
 Only three pieces of information are required for this:

 - the desired search term